rackersteve/rackspace-how-to/content/cloud-servers/installing-froxlor-on-fedora-31.md

 8. Select **Click here to login** and the **Login screen** appears.

-9. Log in and Froxlor is ready to go!
+9. Log in, and Froxlor is ready to go!